Mchristos/csvshape/README.md

 ---

-This README provides a comprehensive guide for both installation and usage of your `csvshape` tool, making it accessible for users regardless of their familiarity with command-line tools.
+This README now includes instructions and examples for the recursive search feature, making it comprehensive and user-friendly.